This weeks para-tip we’re dealing with avoiding “attachments”. Those entities that attach and follow you.

 Siri, maybe.

+as they zip around the dark corners of your home.
 Mr. Ghost creator Aaron Rasmussen explains how it all works, and hunts for ghosts in his own attic, in his Kickstarter video below:

 As you can see, the primary function of Mr. Ghost is identifying the